/ Registrar's Office

 CENTER FOR LEADERSHIP

-We will place you in one of the below calculus courses based on your background and ACT/SAT scores.
+We will place you in one of the below mathematics courses based on your background, ACT/SAT scores, and/or if you already have credit for a math course .
 If you are placed into Math 125, you will take Math 126 in the spring semester, to complete the Calculus I requirement.
+Here is a flowchart of the introductory math courses.

 SUBJECT/COURSE NUMBER TITLE CREDITS